theJugglingCompany.com

 A dependency diagram in architecture documentation typically shows boxes and arrows.
 The boxes are services or teams.
 The arrows indicate relationships.
 It is a useful simplification.

-The cat’s cradle is the actual structure, and the actual structure has three properties that the simplified diagram misses.
+But the cat’s cradle in this image is not a simplified diagram.
+It is the actual structure - and the actual structure has three properties that the simplified diagram misses.

 First: the tension in each strand is maintained by all the other strands.
 You cannot understand the load on any one line by looking at it in isolation.
-A strand crossing the interior is under a specific tension only because of the strands crossing it, which are under their own specific tensions.
+The orange strand running from top-left to bottom-right is under a specific tension only because of the purple strands crossing it, which are under their own specific tensions.

 Third: the geometry is not designed - it emerges.
 No individual strand was placed with the intention of creating the overall pattern.
 The pattern is the aggregate of all the local decisions about where each strand crosses.